Vinyl Foundation Frequently Asked Questions

-Converters will be asked to contribute a fixed sum per tonne of PVC resin bought and processed, not including exports outside EU-27.
-Companies will receive a payment request the Vinyl Foundation.
+Converters will be asked to contribute a fixed sum per tonne of PVC resin bought and processed, not including exports outside EU-28.
+Companies will receive an invoice of the Vinyl Foundation.
 All information will be handled confidentially.

 How can the Vinyl Foundation verify the information provided by converters?

-The latest number being used are from 2008 but companies can provide a more recent self-classification including an audit report.
+The latest numbers being used are from 2017 but companies can provide a more recent self-classification including an audit report.